beauvilerobed/Resume/README.md

 August 2016 – March 2017

 - Proved that the Binary Tree data structure has a Tamari (Weak) ordering.
 Publication
-- Lead meeting 1-2 times a week for project management and weekly review sessions.

 ## SKILLS & ACTIVITIES